 PCSAS is Gaining Recognition.
 On September 24-25, 2012, the Council for Higher Education Accreditation (CHEA) Board of Directors granted formal recognition to PCSAS.
 On July 28, 2014, Delaware's Governor signed into law a statute granting the graduates from PCSAS accredited programs parity with the graduates from APA's CoA accredited programs in terms of their eligibility for state licensure as psychologists.
 On August 1, 2014, Illinois' Governor signed a similar licensing law.
 PCSAS's campaign to gain recognition by state and provincial licensing boards has been endorsed by the Association for Psychological Science (APS), the Academy of Psychological Clinical Science (APCS), the Association for Behavioral and Cognitive Therapies (ABCT), and the Society for a Science of Clinical Psychology (SSCP).
 The Office of Veterans Affairs is in the process of amending its regulations to recognize students and graduates of PCSAS accredited programs as eligible for VA internships and staff positions.

 Want to Know More?
-For more detailed information about PCSAS's Purpose, Organization, Policies, and Procedures, read the POPP Manual -- June 2013, a link to which can be found at at the top of the "Relevant Publications & Links" page of this website.
+For much more detailed information about PCSAS's Purpose, Organization, Policies, and Procedures, read the POPP Manual -- September 2014, a link to which can be found at at the top of the "Relevant Publications & Links" page of this website.
 We hope you find this web site informative and useful.
 Always eager to improve, we invite your comments and feedback.